profdambledore/profdambledore/README.md

 After finishing my degrees, I am now ready and excited to start work in the industry!
 If you are looking for a motivated and eager developer, please contact me on Twitter, send me an email or message me on Discord and I can provide you with my resume.

+Due to some assets being from other games/studios, please reach out to me if you would like to test out my projects.

 Cheers,

 Dan